chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 The terms "Requestor" and "Responder" are to be interpreted as specified in {{RFC6891}}.

-- Private query: A query whose CAP-TTL value is "0."
+- Private query: A query carrying the PRIVATE EDNS(0) option.

 # Recursive Resolver Deployments